DivinusMessor/CST338_SoftwareDesign/Assig4.txt

     /**
      * getActualHeight: accessor for actualHeight
-     * @return
+     *
-     */
-    public int getActualHeight() {
+     * @return the store int height value of the internal image */ public int getActualHeight() {
         return this.actualHeight;
     }

     /**
-     * computeSignalWidth: uses the "spine" to determine size of width
+     * computeSignalWidth: uses the "spine" to determine size of width.
+     * Reads the bottom borderline and subtracts 2 for the L/R columns.
-     * @return
+     *
-     */
-    private int computeSignalWidth() {
+     * @return the int value of the size of the actual inner image */ private int computeSignalWidth() {
         int widthTracker = 0;